Victorian Railways PL type carriage: 25MT/1BCPL

 In 1928, APL 20 (hinged-door, 58 ft 0+1/4 in over body) was converted to a railmotor trailer, coded 25MT, with buffers and hook-couplings removed and replaced with automatic couplers.
 It was used as a supplement to the DERM trailer fleet.
 The conversion involved removal of three compartments at the smoking end, and reworking of nearly all the others.
 The end ladies' compartment was left unchanged with room for four passengers on two longitudinal seats.
 The second compartment had swing doors installed, in lieu of compartment 3.
 External swing-doors were retained in compartment 5, and compartment 6 became the smoking section.
 Compartments two through five each had ten seats in the standard 2+3 arrangement, using parts from Tait carriages.
 As a result seats adjacent to the centre aisle did not have armrests on that side.
 Compartment 6 had seating for seven; the van-end three-seat was removed and a door cut into that partition, forming an access to the men's washroom and lavatory in a single compartment; the men's water font was on the smoking-compartment side of this wall.
 The van of 1BCPL took the space formerly occupied by compartments 7-9, with an internal length of 19'2". offset sliding and two-piece guards' doors and a parcel shelf.
 The car had capacity for 51 passengers plus a guard and up to four tons of luggage.

 In 1940, the buffers and hook-couplings were restored, and the car recoded to 1BCPL.
 As 1BCPL, the car was primarily used on trains to White City, with the van section being used for greyhounds.
 In the 1950s, the van was reallocated to Warrnambool, for use on the local mixed trains running to Dennington for employees at the Nestle's plant there.
 End vestibules are thought to have been fitted to 1BCPL in the mid 1950s, around the same time as the rest of the PL fleet.

+As of the early 1960s 1BCPL was usually employed on the 5:04pm train from Spencer Street to Woodend; its use to Geelong on 30 March 1961 at 5:10pm was deemed noteworthy, and the Woodend train used a ZP van in lieu.